pmq20/node-packer/node/doc/api/http.md

 }
 ```

-If you would like to extract the parameters from the query string,
+To extract the parameters from the query string, the
-you can use the `require('querystring').parse` function, or pass
+`require('querystring').parse` function can be used, or
-`true` as the second argument to `require('url').parse`.
+`true` can be passed as the second argument to `require('url').parse`.
 Example:

 ```txt
 $ node